dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 [!INCLUDE[about the series](../../includes/RP-EF/intro.md)]

 In this tutorial, related data is read and displayed.
-Related data is data that EF loads into navigation properties.
+Related data is data that EF Core loads into navigation properties.

 If you run into problems you can't solve, download the [completed app for this stage](https://github.com/aspnet/Docs/tree/master/aspnetcore/data/ef-rp/intro/samples/StageSnapShots/cu-part6-related).